Following a few answers to questions you might have about driving in Switzerland:

 If possible, move the car to the side of the road.
-Otherwise, the warning triangle has to be placed accordingly to warn traffic.
+Place the red warn triangle to warn traffic.

 When an accident with a motorized vehicle or bicycle occurs, all those involved must stop immediately.
 If necessary, regulate the traffic.
 Only change the position of casualties for safety reason and to facilitate traffic before the police arrive.
 The original position of the accident must be marked on the road.

 Call the police if there is an injury (external or possible internal injuries).
-If the driver is not able to make the call him- her herself, please assist.
+If the driver is not able to make the call him- or her herself, please assist:

 It is not necessary to call the police when there are only scratches or bruises.
 However, if a person involved wishes to call the police, although there is no obligation to do so, those involved must remain at the scene until dismissed by the police.

 Any accident involving wild animals has to be reported to the police.

 Or you can call 163.
 Although the service is only trilingual G/F/I and costs CHF 0.90 per minute.